 Building an app isn’t something that just happens.
 It takes many iterations and a lot of fine-tuning to turn a decent idea into a fantastic app.
 There are numerous tools available to assist the app developer in accomplishing this goal.
 There are tools for each stage of the mobile app development process, from the first MVP release and initial push to the stage where you start gaining users as well as iterating and polishing the product.
 By understanding each step and matching the tools to it, developers can achieve success from their app.

-With so many apps out there at the moment.
-Sometimes what developers and creators need to stand out from the competition is a way to jumpstart their application development.
-Currently, there is a lot of focus and investments on DevOps-related streams to build applications faster.
-However, to provide more services and fill the gap currently in the market.
-Open Weaver has launched a new platform designed to help developers jumpstart their application development. kandi is supported by the global reuse of 430 million knowledge items across public libraries, source code, APIs, and cloud functions based on the developer’s specific requirements.
+With so many apps out there at the moment, sometimes what developers and creators need to stand out from the competition is a way to jumpstart their application development.
+There is currently a lot of focus and investments on DevOps-related streams to build applications faster.
+However, to provide more services and fill the gap in the market, Open Weaver has launched a new platform designed to help developers jumpstart their application development. kandi is supported by the global reuse of 430 million knowledge items across public libraries, source code, APIs, and cloud functions based on the developer’s specific requirements.
 The platform also seamlessly integrates all open sources, public repositories, package providers, and user communities.
-Enabling developers to pick suitable reusable software components.
+This enables developers to pick suitable reusable software components.

 Open Weaver’s platform helps people achieve productivity by enabling global reuse instead of reinventing the wheel.
-The founding team behind Kandi is united by the passion for improving digital development.
-And it has proven results in driving digital innovation.
+The founding team behind Kandi is united by the passion for improving digital development, and they have had proven results in driving digital innovation.
 Their vision is to reinvent digital realization and improve the way applications are built.

-To find out more about Kandi, follow Open Weaver below:
+To find out more about Kandi, follow Open Weaver on Twitter.